 The Matthew provides a unique venue for your event.
-We offer a number of packages for corporate events and in the past have hosted catered harbour trips, quayside champagne networking events and even corporate family fun trips with the inimicable Captain Barnacle!
+We offer a number of packages for corporate events – we have hosted a variety of events, including catered harbour trips, quayside champagne networking events, and even corporate family fun trips with the inimitable Captain Barnacle!

-The Matthew is ideally located in the City Centre near the major hotels and all the centre has to offer in the way of entertainment for you to enjoy before or after your time on board.
+The Matthew is ideally located in Bristol City Centre, near the major hotels and all that the Centre has to offer in the way of entertainment for you to enjoy before or after your time on board.

-Become a part of the Ships Crew for a 2-hour session that takes in various onboard challenges with an emphasis on teamwork as well as a trip around the harbour.
+Become a part of the Ship's Crew for a two-hour session, taking in various onboard challenges with an emphasis on teamwork, plus a trip around the Floating Harbour.
 You’ll be able to get a taste of what it was like to sail the ship in Tudor times and learn a bit more about the history of John Cabot on the way.
 For the best experience, we limit this to up to 30 people and the group is split into two teams.
 If it's a much smaller group we can work with one team.

-Whilst one team is seeing who can throw a monkey fist throwing line the farthest across the pontoon to reach the quayside, whilst the other team are shown how to tie various knots.
+Whilst one team is seeing who can throw a monkey fist throwing line the farthest (across the pontoon to reach the quayside), the other team are shown how to tie various knots.
 The teams then swap tasks.
-Once they have all done the knots and throwing, the two teams compete against each other to put their new skills into practice.
-Each team is given ropes and pullies and need to rig a bosun’s buoy between the stern and the bow of the ship.
-They then have to race against each other to transfer a bucket of water from one end of the ship to the other without stepping on the main deck.
-In addition, the group is given a tour of the ship plus a talk on its history and of John Cabot.
+Once the tasks are completed, the two teams then compete against each other to put their new skills into practice.
+Each team is given ropes and pullies and are set the challenge of rigging a bosun’s buoy between the stern and the bow of the ship.
+They then have to race against each other to transfer a bucket of water from one end of the ship to the other, without stepping on the main deck!

 In addition, you'll be given a tour of the ship, plus a talk about her history and John Cabot.